 The Best Way to Start A Blog

-While there are several more informative articles out there on how to start a blog, there are videos too.
+While there are several more informative articles on how to start a blog, there are also videos.
 I will show you some things you need to get your blog running.
 I recommend that you choose WordPress when thinking of creating a blog.
-Well, many other people will agree with me on this even though I am not an expert website developer.
+Many other people will agree with me on this even though I am not an expert website developer.

 Here are the best providers of the tools you need to create a great website:

-- A simple domain: The domain is the web address to your website.
+- A simple domain: The domain is the web address of your website.
 The best places to buy reliable domains are GoDaddy or Namecheap.

 - Web Hosting: After that, you need to buy a good website hosting to hold your website.
 I recommend Bluehost, Cloudways, or Namecheap.
 You can watch this video on our channel for how these hosting companies work.

-- A professional website designer: Even though many people will say that you can create a website by yourself.
+- A professional website designer: Many people will say that you can create a website by yourself.
 If you are not a professional, I recommend that you find a professional WordPress designer.
 There are so many cheap website designers on freelance websites like Fiverr or Upwork.

 Traffic Means Sales